Rumex salicifolius: Description

 In general, it is a perennial herb producing a slender stem which is prostrate and spreading or erect, growing up to about 90 centimeters in maximum length.
 The leaves are up to about 13 centimeters long and can be most any shape.
 The inflorescence of this plant is an interrupted series of clusters of flowers.
 There are up to 20 flowers in each cluster, and each flower hangs from a pedicel.
 The flower usually has six tepals, the inner three of which are largest and usually have central tubercles.
 It is an important food and host plant for Lycaena rubidus larvae.

 This plant usually is green colored with hints of pink and red.
 It is also a Perennial plant, meaning that this plant usually lives for 2 or more years.

 Distribution

 Rumex salicifolius is found in different parts of California, along with being found in Arizona, Nevada, and Northern Mexico.
 More recently it has been found as an introduced species in parts of Europe.

 Habitat

 Rumex salicifolius is typically found in wet places, but not flooded environments.
 These are areas adjacent to seasonally flooded wetlands, though.
 These plants can also be found on rocky slopes, and in margins.
-It's usually found less than 3,500 altitude.
+It is usually found less than 3,500 altitude.
 The bloom period for this plant is June through September.
 The plant usually thrives in full sunlight, and only sometimes in partial shade.